VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Case Studies

 \subsection{Case Study 2: Fitness Gaming in Virtual Reality}

-Virtual Reality (VR) fitness applications like OhShape \cite{ohshape} and Supernatural \cite{supernaturalvr} have gained popularity by turning traditional fitness routines into interactive, gamified experiences.
-However, users often face challenges due to the absence of real-time, precise feedback about the physical positioning of their body \cite{wu2023ar}.
-While prior research has demonstrated the utility of vibrotactile feedback for movement guidance in rehabilitation applications \cite{bark2014effects,prabhu2020vibrosleeve}, systems used in these applications only deployed actuators on major joint locations such as the wrists or elbows, thus offering limited and coarse guidance.
-Inspired by OhShape \cite{ohshape} and the TV show "Hole in the Wall" \cite{holeinthewall}, we built a VR fitness application in which participants were asked to adjust their body poses to mimic cutouts in virtual walls when their digital avatar moved through the wall (Figure \ref{fig:sec5_scene}).
-We used the VibraForge toolkit to construct an upper-body suit that would provide spatial vibrotactile feedback to improve training performance.
+Virtual Reality (VR) fitness applications like OhShape \cite{ohshape} and Supernatural \cite{supernaturalvr} have turned traditional fitness routines into interactive, gamified experiences.
+However, the absence of real-time and precise feedback about the physical positioning of one's body makes them difficult to use \cite{wu2023ar}.
+While prior work has demonstrated the utility of vibrotactile feedback for movement guidance \cite{bark2014effects,prabhu2020vibrosleeve,jo2023trainertap}, actuators were only deployed on major joint locations (e.g., wrists or elbows), thus offering limited and coarse guidance.
+Inspired by the TV show "Hole in the Wall"~\cite{holeinthewall}, we built a VR fitness application that asked participants to adjust their body to mimic cutouts in virtual walls (Figure \ref{fig:sec5_scene}).
+VibraForge was used to construct an upper-body suit that provided localized vibrotactile feedback to improve user performance.